Dr Adam Streeter

 Peninsula Medical School (Faculty of Health)

-Research Fellow in the Medical Statistics group at the Peninsula School of Medicine and Dentistry.
+Research Fellow in the Medical Statistics group at the Peninsula Medical School.

 Chief Investigator on the STOPFlu project: Statin Treatment OPtions during vaccination against inFluenza: an observational study of the interaction between statins and influenza vaccination.